DAEM007/Finance-logger-project/README.md

 `person.hobbies(person.name);` // Emmanuel Damilola loves to code for long hours...

 *Note: That in interfaces, something to put in mind is that they can be extended...just like you extend classes in JavaScript.*

+*P.S: There are still other concepts like generics, enums, tuples... that I didn't talk about here but you can find them in the [TypeScript documentation](https://www.typescriptlang.org/docs/).*